A 1898 2 francs gold coin that is worth at least €50 000!

 It is certified by PCGS in SP 66 condition.

-This trial strike is not referenced in the catalog “French trial stikes and piedforts” by Michet TAILLARD and Michel ARNAUD (Gadoury 2014 edition).
+This trial strike is not referenced in the catalogue “French trial stikes and piedforts” by Michel TAILLARD and Michel ARNAUD (Gadoury 2014 edition).

 Sources: MDC and Numismag.